PV277 Programming Applications for Social Robots

 Beware that the version of just installed bs4

-package may be different from the version on the real robot.
+package may be different from the version on the real robot (but 4.9.3 is the last version supporting Python 2).

 A safe option to include new packages is to install the package (e.g. yourmodule